Vector Search

 • Text is converted into vectors: Both the user query and the searchable content are transformed into high-dimensional numeric representations called vectors.
 These vectors capture the semantic meaning of the text.

-• Similarity is measured: Vector search finds content whose vector is most similar to the query’s vector using a proprietary similarity metric.
+• Similarity is measured: The system compares vectors and returns the results most similar to the query using a proprietary similarity metric.

 Privacy & Technology Note